 |Week of||Positives||Total Tests|

-* ‘* NYS reporting period is defined as per the NYS Guidance, the threshold for the temporary suspension of in-person learning is the lesser of 100 individuals or 5% of the on-campus population (estimated total on-campus population excluding those totally remote and including employees, 9,200); during a two-week period defined by NYSDOH.
+* ‘* NYS reporting period is defined as per the NYS Guidance, the threshold for the temporary suspension of in-person learning is the lesser of 100 individuals or 5% of the on-campus population (est. total on-campus population excluding those totally remote and including employees, 9,200); during a two-week period defined by NYSDOH.
 The report may be corrected in arrears and is based on test date.

 You must wear a mask in all campus buildings, including residence halls, except for your own room, suite, or office.
 Masks will also be required outdoors when six feet of physical distance is not possible.